JSFoundation/TAC/TAC-Charter.md

-The TAC will elect from amongst voting TAC members a TAC Chairperson to work on building an agenda for TAC meetings and represent the TAC to the Board of Directors for a term of one year according to the jQuery Foundation's By-laws.
+The TAC will elect from amongst voting TAC members a TAC Chairperson to work on building an agenda for TAC meetings and represent the TAC to the Board of Directors for a term of one year according to the JS Foundation's By-laws.
 The TAC shall hold annual elections to select a TAC Chairperson; there are no limits on the number of terms a TAC Chairperson may serve.

 ## Section 12.
 Project Roles

-The jQuery Foundation Project repositories are maintained by the Projects, their CB and additional Collaborators who are added by the Project on an ongoing basis.
+The JS Foundation Project repositories are maintained by the Projects, their CB and additional Collaborators who are added by the Project on an ongoing basis.